google/truth/README.md

 License
 ----------------

 Truth is licensed under the open-source Apache 2.0 license.
-Any contributions must be provided with such a license.
-Contributers must sign the [Contributer License Agreement][cla]

 Acknowledgements
 ----------------

 Thanks to Github and Travis-CI for having a strong commitment to open-source, and providing us with tools so we can provide others with code.
-And thanks to Google for [Guava](http://code.google.com/p/guava-libraries "Guava"), and for encouraging us to try to solve problems in better ways and  share that with the world.
+And thanks to Google for [Guava](http://code.google.com/p/guava-libraries "Guava"), for taking on the Truth project and making it part of their core-libraries effort, and for encouraging us to try to solve problems in better ways and share that with the world.

 Also thanks to the authors of JUnit, TestNG, Hamcrest, FEST, and others for creating testing tools that let us write high-quality code, for inspiring this work and for